FlowFuse/website/src/handbook/company/communication.md

 - `#social-twitter` is a stream of engagement with @FlowForgeInc
 - `#virtual-coffee` to schedule coffee calls with other team members!

+#### Channel name structure

+When a channel is created for projects; work that's scoped to a certain topic that's going to be completed at some time in the future, it might be valuable to collect all internal communications into one Slack channel.
+Please prefix the channel name with `proj-` to make grouping easier.

+All team members are advised to put `proj-` channels into [their own section](https://slack.com/help/articles/360043207674-Organize-your-sidebar-with-custom-sections).

 ### GitHub

 All code at FlowForge is stored in Git, and GitHub hosts our repositories.
 As